An interview with William Pol, MPA, RPP, MCIP, Honours Bachelor of Environmental Design and Planning

 “Regional planning is not about taking control away,” Pol concludes.
 “It’s about sharing responsibility so that everyone benefits.”

-Article created by Kaleb Boersma, Honours Bachelor of Commerce - Digital Marketing student.
+This article was developed by by Kaleb Boersma, Honours Bachelor of Commerce - Digital Marketing (Co-op) student.
 Brought to you in collaboration with Village Creative, an experiential learning opportunity at Fanshawe College.

 For any media inquiries, please reach out to mediainquiries@fanshawec.ca